-Holt-Oram syndrome (HOS) is the most common form of heart-hand syndrome (see this term) and is characterized by skeletal abnormalities of the upper limbs and mild-to-severe congenital cardiac defects.
+A genetic syndrome with limb reduction defects characterized by skeletal abnormalities of the upper limbs and mild-to-severe congenital cardiac defects.

 The clinical picture of HOS covers a wide spectrum of upper extremity defects, always including the radial ray, and cardiac defects.
 Radial ray upper limb anomalies include carpal bone malformation(s) as well as triphalangeal or absent thumb(s), phocomelia, hypoplasia or aplasia involving the radius often resulting in unequal arm lengths, transverse upper limb defects including abnormal forearm pronation and supination.
 Patients may have more severe left than right upper-limb abnormalities.
-Most frequent congenital cardiac malformations observed are atrial septal defect, ostium secundum type (ASD) and ventricular septal defect (VSD) (see these terms).
+Most frequent congenital cardiac malformations observed are atrial septal defect, ostium secundum type (ASD) and ventricular septal defect (VSD).
 Conduction abnormalities like paroxysmal atrial fibrillation, sometimes associated with various degrees of atrioventricular block, have been reported.
-Other variable anomalies reported include craniofacial, axillary, tracheal, vertebral and lower-limb anomalies, as well as deafness, abdominal situs inversus and renal abnormalities, but in many cases these findings reflect phenocopy syndromes rather than HOS itself (see differential diagnosis below).
+Other variable anomalies reported include craniofacial, axillary, tracheal, vertebral and lower-limb anomalies, as well as deafness, abdominal situs inversus and renal abnormalities, but in many cases these findings reflect phenocopy syndromes rather than HOS itself.

 HOS is caused by a mutation in the TBX5 gene located on the long arm of chromosome 12 (12q24.1).
 The TBX5 gene encodes T-box5, a transcription factor regulating the expression of other genes in developing heart and limbs.
 More than 85% of the clinically diagnosed HOS individuals carry a TBX5 mutation.